OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-1-git/chapter-2-understanding-git/quiz/quiz.md

                     "git checkout",
                     "git add"
                 ],
-                correctAnswer: 3,
+                explanations: [
-                explanation: "git add moves changes to the staging area."
+                    "git commit saves changes from the staging area to the repository.", "git status only shows information, it doesn't move changes.", "git checkout is for switching branches or files.", "git add moves changes to the staging area."
+                ],
+                correctAnswer: 3
             },
             {
                 question: "What does the command git push do?",